hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/systables.md

 queries without a bona fide table Oracle includes the `DUAL` table and DB2 includes the `SYSIBM.SYSDUMMY1` table.
 Both of them are read-only tables and have a single column and a single row.

-In Oracle and DB2 simple queries can take the form:
+In Oracle and DB2 the first query can take the form:

 ```sql
 select 3 * 7 from dual; -- Oracle